YGGverse/YGGbro/nginx/opennet/README.md

 1. At this moment, config drops all JS some tabs could not work
 2. Youtube embedded content still works
-3. Redirect cases not implemented yet and require additional rules implementation
+3. Redirect cases for some sub-domains require additional rules implementation